osso-project/osso/README.md

 this is probably not ideal, but it logically illustrates how code can promote generic events.
 It's equally obvious to see how one might implement other kinds of event processing such as filtering, masking, aggregation, and so on.
-These techniques, and Osso events - are compatible with all stream processing systems and libraries including [Apache Spark][apache-spark], [Apache Flink][apache-flink], [Kafka Streams][kafka-streams], and [Akka][akka].
+These techniques - and Osso events - are compatible with all stream processing systems and libraries including [Apache Spark][apache-spark], [Apache Flink][apache-flink], [Kafka Streams][kafka-streams], and [Akka][akka].